 After the account has been registered, check the email inbox for a verification email to make sure that the proper email account was used for the account.

-User Tip: If you wish to use your SSO Cloud credentials for your Controller and have one less set of credentials to worry about, you can set this up by logging into your Controller and going to Settings > Cloud Access and enabling the Local Login with UBNT Account.
+User Tip: If you wish to use your SSO Cloud credentials for your Controller and have one less set of credentials to worry about, you can set this up by logging into your Controller and going to Settings > Remote Access and enabling the Enable Local Login with Ubiquiti Account.
 Please make sure to read the tooltip in the Controller before enabling.

 Ubiquiti Support and Help Center Credentials

-The UBNT Help Center (https://help.ubnt.com/) uses a different set of credentials than the Community.
-If you have ever opened a ticket with UBNT support you are already registered but do not have a password.
+The Ubiquiti Help Center (https://help.ubnt.com/) uses a different set of credentials than the Community.
+If you have ever opened a ticket with Ubiquiti support you are already registered but do not have a password.
 In other words, Support will group tickets according to requester email.
 If you contact Support they can provide you with the reset password to finish the registering process.

 NOTE: It is recommended to use Chrome as your browser.